LunarVim/LunarVim/README.md

 -- }
 ```

+❗ You can also make a local configuration file(`.lv-config.lua`) for your current project.
+This configuration will only be loaded when you open neovim from the directory where this file is situated
+For example: If you are working in `/home/foo/Projects/bar` then you should create a file in `/home/foo/Projects/bar` called `.lv-config.lua` ie. (`/home/foo/Projects/bar/.lv-config.lua`).
+This file will only be loaded when you open neovim while you are in `/home/foo/Projects/bar`.
+Note that it is not necessary to have this file.
+It is optional!

 ## Updating LunarVim

 In order to update you should be aware of three things `Plugins`, `LunarVim` and `Neovim`